‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 #4: No 100 meters Wiring Architecture

-Hopes were high that the Tesla will implement its revolutionary 100m wiring architecture patent in production Model Y cars but when Sandy Munro disassembled the wiring system, he found out that there was no major reduction in the wiring length but the application of the wiring system was found to be better than the implementation in the Model 3.
+Hopes were high that the Tesla would implement its revolutionary 100m wiring architecture patent in production Model Y cars but when Sandy Munro disassembled the wiring system, he found out that there was no major reduction in the wiring length but the application of the wiring system was found to be better than the implementation in the Model 3.

 #5: Heat Pump & OctoValve